starling021/ehtools/README.md

     for ehtools TUI and also without Gnome-terminall shell modules such as (eht1, eht2 and etc.) will not work!

-> Good internet connection for server support (only ehtools PRO)
+> Good Internet connection for server support (only ehtools PRO)

     INFO: The server support for ehtools PRO is one of system requirements, it is needed for collect information about